Our Legacy: A History of Harmony and Growth

 A Tradition of Excellence

 Jack’s leadership proved transformative.
-Over the next four years, CSC's scores rose consistently, fueled by commitment, innovation, and the power of community.
-In 2024, Cincinnati Sound achieved a major milestone—First Place Overall at the Harmony Heartland Regional Competition, earning the prestigious title of Regional Champion Chorus.
-We are now preparing to represent our region at the Sweet Adelines International Semi-Finals in Columbus, Ohio in 2025.
+Over the next four years, Cincinnati Sound Chorus experienced steady artistic growth, with scores rising consistently through dedication, innovation, and the power of community.
+In 2024, CSC reached a major milestone, earning First Place Overall at the Harmony Heartland Regional Competition and being named Regional Champion Chorus.

 Your Voice, Our Future